rafaelmartins/g-octave/README.rst

 Warning
 -------

-If you experienced some random errors when installing some package, please retry, using the option *--force-all*, and report the issue to us.
+If you experienced some random errors when installing packages, please retry, using the option *--force-all*, and report the issue to us.
 If you don't want to lose all your ebuilds, you can try to use the option *--force*, that will recreate only the affected ebuild.